 Mountain bike riding on Mt Coot-tha

 Mt Coot-tha Forest offers an extensive network of diverse tracks and trails to cater for nature-based recreation activities.
-There are 31 kilometres of multi-use trails which are shared by bush walkers, horse riders and cyclists, a further 18.5 kilometres of walking tracks specifically for pedestrians and 23.5 kilometres of mountain bike trails specifically for cyclists.
+There are 31 kilometres of shared-use trails which are shared by bush walkers, horse riders and cyclists, a further 18.5 kilometres of walking tracks specifically for pedestrians and 24.8 kilometres of mountain bike trails specifically for cyclists.

 Walking tracks are for pedestrian use only, and mountain bike trails are for off-road cycling use only.
 Remember to take care and give way to others on the trail.

 Visit the Mt Coot-tha Forest page for walking track information and to view the track map.